tdt01/local_dependence/README.md

 # local_dependence
-This directory contains some materials for a submitted article to Biostatistics journal

-Since the original data is not available, we provide here simulated data along with the Stan program.
+This directory contains some materials for the article "Modeling local dependence in latent vector autoregressive models" published by Biostatistics.
+Since the original data is not available, simulated data along with the Stan program are provided here.

 The directory contains:
-- Simulated data for the Simulation study 1, Scenario 1
+- Simulated data for the Simulation study 1, Scenario 1 (zip file)
 - Stan program

+For questions, please refer to trungdung.tran@kuleuven.be